-Mahesh Prasad Varma (later changed to Maharishi Mahesh) was born in Madhya Pradesh, India on January 12th 1917.
-He was born to the Kshetriya (warrior caste) Maharishi Mahesh Yogi was born on January 12th, 1917 to a Kshetriya caste Hindu family living in the small village of Chichli near Jabalpur, in the central region of India.
+Mahesh Prasad Varma (later changed to Maharishi Mahesh) was born in Madhya Pradesh, India on January 12th, 1917.
+He was born to the Kshatriya (warrior caste) Maharishi Mahesh Yogi was born on January 12th, 1917 to a Kshatriya caste Hindu family living in the small village of Chichli near Jabalpur, in the central region of India.

 Transcendental Meditation Movement

-The growth in the transcendental movement was rapid, especially in the 1960s when the counter culture made meditation and eastern spirituality more appealing and in the public eye.
+The growth in the Transcendental Meditation movement was rapid, especially in the 1960s when the counterculture made meditation and eastern spirituality more appealing and in the public eye.
 Many high profile celebrities were attracted to the movement these included the Beach Boys, singer-songwriter Donovan, Clint Eastwood and David Lynch.
 The most high profile were the Beatles who spent time on a retreat in the late 1960s After a while, with the exception of George Harrison they became disillusioned with the Maharishi and left.
-George Harrison maintained an interest in meditation throughout his life and helped proved the TM movement with a meeting place in England.
+George Harrison maintained an interest in meditation throughout his life and helped provided the TM movement with a meeting place in England.

-The maharishi rarely appears in public but he does issue weekly podcasts in which he offers messages on meditation to his followers.
-However he has encouraged his students to become registered TM meditation teachers.
+Towards the end of his life, the Maharishi rarely appeared in public but issued weekly podcasts in which he offered messages on meditation to his followers.
+However, he has encouraged his students to become registered TM meditation teachers.
 There are an estimated 1,000 TM – siddhi meditation teachers.
 Unlike traditional Indian approach to spirituality.
 Transcendental meditation classes do require a significant monetary fee.

 Maharishi Mahesh Yogi is credited as the author of at least 14 books.
 The most important books are the Science of Being and the Art of Living: Transcendental Meditation and Maharishi Mahesh Yogi on the Bhagavad-Gita.

-Maharishi Mahesh Yogi, passed away on Tuesday 5th February at his home and headquarters in Vlodrop, the Netherlands.
+Maharishi Mahesh Yogi passed away on Tuesday 5th February 2011 at his home and headquarters in Vlodrop, the Netherlands.
 He is believed to have been in his 90s.